 Almost none.
 Ogmios runs within a handful of megabytes of memory and its CPU usage is very much driven by whatever application you’ll be connecting to it.
 That is if your application is syncing the entire blockchain and sending thousands of messages per second to the underlying node, then of course your CPU will get pretty busy; not from Ogmios itself, however, but mostly from the underlying node and your client.
 In between, Ogmios acts as a bridge and passes messages around.
 Once a message has been passed, Ogmios forgets about it.
 That makes the memory footprint of Ogmios quite low, and its resource usages tightly linked to whatever application consumes data from it.

-I secretly keep a hope that someday, many operators will deploy Ogmios alongside their relays.
+We secretly keep a hope that someday, many operators will deploy Ogmios alongside their relays.
 Enabling many application developers to interact with the Cardano blockchain seamlessly by connecting to a relay close to them.

 Besides, it goes without saying that as an open-source project Ogmios welcomes contributions; especially on the client library and/or around tools built on top.
+Should you be working on a new client, let us know, we’re happy to help.

 Ogmios is an open-source project which is being worked on in small steps when time allows.
 Its development started in 2020 and it has undergone several updates and iterations.
 We’ve got a mad passion for software quality and we put extensive efforts into making Ogmios of the highest quality.
 The server follows a well-known architecture and abides by battle-tested Haskell coding practices.
 As it should, Ogmios is of course deeply tested at several levels via continuous integration1.